 Insulation sleeves may be ordered readily assembled (PP) or for self -assembly (PP or PEEK).
 When assembling the insulation sleeve yourself, please use separator circles of 21.6 mm diameter.
 All parts except the PEEK rings are for single -use.

 As a standard, we offer three different types of separators: a double-layered separator comprised of a 180 µm thick nonvowen PP cloth (Freudenberg FS 2226 E) and a 38 µm thick microporous UHMW-PE membrane (Lydall Solupor 5P09B), a 260µm borosilicate glass fiber separator (Whatman GF/A), and a 25µm nonwoven polyester separator pasted with Al2O3 (Freudenberg Viledon FS 3005-25).
 Other separators and customized solutions are available on request.

 By default, the lower plunger serves as the positive current collector .
 The choice of materials is the same as for the upper plunger, however, the lower plunger comes in different sizes (height numbers) to account for different thicknesses of the lower electrode and the separator.
-Available height numbers range between 50 and 800 in steps of 50 μm.
+Available height numbers range between 50 and 800 in steps of 50.
 The proper plunger height must be chosen to ensure that the pre -assembled separator is not excessively bent during assembly of the PAT -Core.
 The proper height number depends on both the thickness of the lower electrode and the thickness of the built -in separator.
-Please note that the height number does not refer directly to the height of the lower electrode in μm.
+Please note that the height number starts with a zero point offset of 50.
+The height number does not refer directly to the height of the lower electrode in μm.

 Our configurator can help you to determine the proper lower plunger for your battery test: